 This new initiative, focused on youth ages 15 to 22, will combine a cost-effective public health approach called Screening, Brief Intervention and Referral to Treatment (SBIRT) with the power of consumer-led advocacy.
 New Jersey was one of five states selected for this national project aimed at expanding awareness, access and coverage for these early screening and intervention services.
 The project seeks to boost the number and types of locations where youth can access these services, and increase the number and type of professionals who can conduct screening and brief intervention.
 Other states participating in this project are Georgia, Massachusetts, Ohio and Wisconsin.

-The effort has resulted in the introduction of Assembly Bill 4599 and Senate Bill 2967.
-These companion measures would require all public and private high schools to annually conduct a written or verbal SBIRT screening of all students.
+The effort has resulted in the introduction of Senate Bill 491 and the assembly Bill 4599.
+This measure would require all public and private high schools to annually conduct a written or verbal SBIRT screening of all students.

 Under the provisions of the bill the parent or guardian of the student being screened must be given prior written notice and the opportunity to have the student opt out.
 Statements made by a student during a screening are considered confidential and cannot be disclosed without the consent of the student and the student's parent or guardian, except in case of medical emergency.